gardener/gardener/docs/usage/node-readiness.md

 ## Marking Node-Critical Components

-To make use of this feature, node-critical DaemonSets and Pods need to
+To make use of this feature, node-critical DaemonSets and Pods need to:

-- tolerate the `node.gardener.cloud/critical-components-not-ready` `NoSchedule` taint and
+- Tolerate the `node.gardener.cloud/critical-components-not-ready` `NoSchedule` taint.
-- be labelled with `node.gardener.cloud/critical-component=true`.
+- Be labelled with `node.gardener.cloud/critical-component=true`.

 Gardener already marks components like kube-proxy, apiserver-proxy and node-local-dns as node-critical.
 Provider extensions mark components like csi-driver-node as node-critical.
-Network extensions mark components responsible for setting up CNI on worker Nodes (e.g. `calico-node`) as node-critical.
+Network extensions mark components responsible for setting up CNI on worker Nodes (e.g., `calico-node`) as node-critical.
 If shoot owners manage any additional node-critical components, they can make use of this feature as well.